hryow/SCUMarketplace/doc/ImplementationPlan.md

 ### Tasks for each team member:
 **Hayoung:**
 - Write fullstack documentation with Alyce
-- Assist other team members with other documentation
+- Assist other team members with other documentation (back-end, front-end)
 - Prepare demo and presentation materials
 - Make slides, choose layout, and work on frontend slides
 - Check in with each team member to ensure we have everything working

 **Kelvin:**
-- Make sure the front end actually works
+- Confirm that front-end is working as expected
 - Prepare for presentation making materials and practicing
 - Work on slide content (React and other frontend)
 - Check in with each team member to ensure we have everything working